moirei/event-tracking/docs/concepts.md

 ];
 ```

-Once registered, channels can be keyed
+Once registered, you can send events to a specific channel by its key:

 ```php
 Events::channel('channel-key')->track('my-event');